NMoroney/macos-command_line_examples/examples/mc_23_pcl_viewer/readme.md

 ---

-As a footnote, what a color conversion for the OpenCV RGB pixel to PCL RGBA point color!
+As a footnote, what a color conversion for the OpenCV BGR pixel to PCL RGBA point color!

 ```cpp
         cv::Vec3b pixel = bgr.at<cv::Vec3b>(r, c);